When your husband, Doug, decided to form a music software company, how did you feel?

 Is there anything you'd like to say to your customers?

 I'm grateful that we've always had such enthusiastic customers.
-Many of them send us emails and forum posts thanking us for our hard work, which is so nice to see, but the best thanks from them is when I hear the music they make with Sonoma products.
+Many of them send us emails thanking us for our hard work, which is so nice to see, but the best thanks from them is when I hear the music they make with Sonoma products.